AssetLedger/about/README.md

   - Almost all textual data is encrypted except the images and the pdfs uploaded on application.

 * **In-App Customisations**
-  - Our support team also catter to your personal demands and any kind of customisations in the app you want.
+  - Our support team also cater to your personal demands and any kind of customisations in the app you want.
   - Customisations are chargable and charges may vary from type to type depending on the task.

 #### **IMPORTANT**